Scotland trio drop out of squad to face Turkey

 Adams scored at the weekend for Southampton in their 3-1 Premier League defeat at Liverpool, playing the whole game.

-Midfielder McLean played the entirety of Norwich City's Championship loss to Middlesbrough at Carrow Road on Saturday, while Patterson completed a full 90 minutes for Everton in a 3-0 defeat away to Bournemouth.
+Midfielder McLean played all of Norwich City's Championship loss to Middlesbrough at Carrow Road on Saturday, while Patterson completed a full 90 minutes for Everton in a 3-0 defeat away to Bournemouth.

-Last week, Celtic manager Ange Postecoglou said he sympathised with Scotland manager Clarke over not having any players from the defending Scottish champions made available.
+Last week, Celtic manager Ange Postecoglou said he sympathised with Scotland manager Clarke over not having any players available from the defending Scottish champions.

 "I get disappointed when players go away with national teams and don't play and get injured," said the Australian.
 "It's not really our issue or even Steve's.
-It's FIFA that designated it not an international window.
+It's Fifa that designated it not an international window.

 "We have had our trip [to Australia] in planning for a long time.
 It's important for our football club, it's important for our supporters.